Huricane97/ciso/README.md

 ## 🆘 Support

-For issues or questions, please contact the development team.
+For issues or questions about the CTI Summit 2025 landing page, please contact the development team.

+## 📅 Event Details

+**CTI Summit 2025 - CISO Conclave**
+- Date: December 3, 2025
+- Location: Mcs Qasid Complex, Rawalpindi
+- Website: [Your Website URL]

+---

+Built with ❤️ for CTI Summit 2025